RTDNF Scholarships Entry Form

 - Things you might want to include on your resume are you relevant experience, achievements, and skills.
 As a student, you may not have much journalism work experience, but internships or even volunteer experience counts too.
 Achievements might include awards, scholarships, or professional organization memberships.
 Specialized skills or experiences like expertise in video editing software, fluency in a foreign language, or attending a journalism conference can set you apart from other candidates.

-Submissions are limited to one per applicant and must have been produced during the 2016-2017 academic year.
+Submissions are limited to one per applicant and work must have been produced in the Fall 2017 – Spring 2019 school year.

 All entries must be submitted online.